 Notes

-- Onions will reduce down to a small amount but you'll need a large pan or dutch oven to begin.
+- Onions will reduce to a small amount, but you’ll need a large pan or Dutch oven to begin.

-- For white wine choose a chardonnay, Pinot Gris, or Sauvignon Blanc.
-You can leave the wine out but it is recommended for the best flavor.
+- For white wine, choose a Chardonnay, Pinot Grigio, or Sauvignon Blanc.
+You can leave the wine out, but it is recommended for the best flavor.

 - French onion soup freezes beautifully.
-Cook and cool the onions and broth and then place in freezer bags.
-Thaw in a pot on the stove until hot and then top with bread and cheese and broil.
+Cook and cool onions and broth, and place in freezer bags.
+Thaw in a pot on the stove until hot and top with bread and cheese.
+Broil until cheese is golden and bubbly.

 Nutrition Information